Political positions of John Delaney

 People have a hard time labeling me.
 Some of the things they hear me talking about are on the total progressive or liberal end of the spectrum, and in other ways I'm kind of a solutions-oriented moderate who wants to get things done.

 However, as a 2020 presidential candidate, Delaney has proclaimed himself to be the "most moderate" individual running for the Democratic nomination.

 Social issues

 Abortion and contraception

 Despite his Catholic background, Delaney is pro-choice.
 He agrees with the Roe v.
-Wade decision by the Supreme Court of the United States.
+Wade decision by the U.S. Supreme Court.

 Delaney supports public abortion funding and supports requiring religious groups to cover birth control and abortion in employee insurance.
 Delaney supports the contraceptive mandate and funding Planned Parenthood.

 Delaney has stated his support for repealing the Hyde Amendment, a provision that bans the use of federal funds to pay for abortions.